-Required documents are due by June 15th.
-Failure to submit documents by the deadline can result in loss of eligibility for university scholarships, work-study, and UCSB loan eligibility for the entire academic year.
+Please note: failure to submit documents in a timely manner can result in loss of eligibility for university scholarships, work-study, and UCSB loan eligibility for the entire academic year.

 Students selected for verification are notified via email and will be directed to a link on the Documents Tab of My Aid Status to our document submission tool.
-Failure to submit documents by the deadline of June 15th can result in loss of eligibility for UCSB scholarship for the entire academic year.
+Failure to submit documents in a timely manner can result in loss of eligibility for UCSB scholarship for the entire academic year.